Why do I need Root Canal Treatment

 Root canal treatment will have been recommended if either you have symptoms of bad pain or swelling or if your dentist has found any damage or infection after either examining or taking an x-ray of your teeth.

 If you have more questions about why you need root canal treatment contact us here.
-Our specialist endodontist Dr Daiva works in Smilepod Moorgate on Tuesdays and Wedesdays and will always try and see urgent cases or help you if you are experiencing pain.
+Our specialist endodontist Dr Daiva works in Smilepod Moorgate on Monday, Tuesdays and Wednesdays and will always try and see urgent cases quickly to help you if you are experiencing pain.

 Endodontic signs and symptoms